-When New York native, ASC turned seven, he received his first camera — the Kodak X-15 — and thus began his love affair with “creating images, telling abstract stories and preserving time through pictures.”
+When New York native Kodak X-15 — and thus began his love affair with “creating images, telling abstract stories and preserving time through pictures.”, ASC turned seven, he received his first camera — a

 Ives attended New England College in New Hampshire but left just shy of graduation to pursue camerawork in Boston, including working at a video store and filming corporate events.
 “Needless to say, mine is not a trajectory that began in formal film school,” he says.